 THIRD VISIT: Summer 2014

 Went back with cousins (by car this time) for a summer picnic outing.
+The waterfalls was barely a trickle this time.

 - The highway forks to a bridge heading to Marikina town proper on the left.
 Stay on the right side of the road heading towards Marcos Highway instead.